remdiff -- a remote diff'er

 usage:

-where either one can be a remote file."
+where either or both can be a remote files.

 _ENDUSAGE